Prosperity Through Renewal

-The proposed Ingram River Wilderness Area on the outskirts of Halifax is a vision of renewal that is right for our time.
+The proposed Ingram River Wilderness Area is a community-based initiative with over 50 supporting organizations and businesses.
+Located on the outskirts of Halifax, the proposed Wilderness Area presents a vision of renewal that is right for our time.

 It’s about giving an incredible expanse of lakes, rivers, and woods on our doorstep a second chance – a chance to recover, where forests can grow old again and wildlife can return.
 A future that bucks the trend of nature in decline in the face of climate change.

 And it's about renewal for our communities, who stand to reap the benefits of protected lands: an easily accessible backcountry that offers something for everyone, extraordinary natural amenities to explore and enjoy, a meaningful role in ongoing stewardship, and emerging opportunities to engage in the New Economy that are grounded in ecological sustainability.

 The community-proposed Ingram River Wilderness Area would protect over 15,000 hectares of publicly-owned forests and waterways draining into St. Margarets Bay.
 These former Bowater Mersey lands encompass dozens of undeveloped lakes, brooks, and still waters that connect its remote interior to the ocean.
 Although degraded from years of logging, it is an incredible place where nature hangs on and is ready for a comeback.
 The area still harbours expanses of intact forest and pockets of old growth (along with lots of regenerating clearcuts).
 With time, given a chance, it can recover and provide a multitude of benefits for the environment and our quality of life.

 Protection as a wilderness area will provide a clean break from the days of resource exploitation, putting these lands on a new path toward recovery and restoration without the constant threat of more logging and other industrial activities.